boc-tothefuture/openhab-jruby/docs/usage/misc/time_of_day.md

 | between?    | Range     | Returns true if it falls within the given time range.
 Supports a range of TimeOfDay, Ruby Time, string, DateTimeItem, DateTimeType, and LocalTime       | TimeOfDay.now.between?
 '3pm'..'7pm'                                                                                                                          |

-A TimeOfDay object can be compared against another TimeOfDay object or a parseable string representation of time.
+A TimeOfDay object can be compared against another TimeOfDay object, a Java LocalTime object or a parseable string representation of time.

 Note: the following global constants are available: